Linaro/jipdate/docs/jipcreate.rst

     $ jipcreate -f /path/to/file.yaml

-Fields that can be found in the yaml file are the following.
+Fields that can be found in the yaml file are the following for a 'Story' or 'Ticket'.
 This is an example yaml file.

 .. code-block:: bash